 FCC is represented in PhilWEN by its Chairperson, Cristina Concepcion, and President, Sharon Dayoan.

-WCD is represented in PhilWEN by Pacita Juan, Chapter Co-Chair.
+NOWCD is represented in PhilWEN by its President, Pacita Juan.

 Samahan ng mga Pilipina para sa Reporma at Kaunalaran, Inc. (Filipinas for Reform and Development: SPARK)